 - To make the sauce, sauté the onion in the olive oil over medium-high heat until the onion is just starting to brown on the edges, about 6 to 8 minutes.
 Stir in the garlic and chiles and cook another minute or three.

 - Stir in the tomato paste and let that cook for 2 minutes, stirring almost constantly.
 Pour in the vermouth or white wine and use a wooden spoon to scrape up any browned bits in the pan.
-Add the remaining ingredients except for the lobster and the fresh basil.
+Add the remaining ingredients (including the reserved stock), except for the lobster and the fresh basil.
 Bring to a simmer, taste for salt, and let this simmer 20 minutes.

 - Now you want to boil your pasta.
 It'll be ready when the sauce is now.